 ACCOMMODATION & FACILITIES AT KWANDWE ECCA LODGE:

 Guest accommodation consists of three double suites and three family suites.
-Each occupies a structure made up of wood-panelled walls, stone-filled gabions, and a sturdy corrugated iron roof.
-The interiors are contemporary and colourful, and very spacious too.
+Each occupies a structure made up of wood-paneled walls, stone-filled gabions, and a sturdy corrugated iron roof.
+The interiors are contemporary and colorful, and very spacious too.
 The double suite option contains a super-king-size bed with lighting over, bedside units, a writing desk cum vanity table with chair, and a large wardrobe.
 This space adjoins a lounge area, where you’ll find comfortable seating and a coffee table.
 The en-suite washroom offers separate flush toilet, twin washbasins, walk-in shower, and bathtub.
 Additional amenities include air conditioning, ceiling fans, a mini-bar, and a hairdryer.
 Sliding doors from all areas lead out onto a private deck, which boasts an outside shower and a plunge pool!
 In the family suite, the lounge is put to use as a second bedroom, for a maximum of two children aged 0–16 years.

 The main lodge at Ecca is also made out of wood, stone, and corrugated iron, and it’s approached from the guest suites along well-marked pathways.
 Its interiors are similar to those of the suites as well.
-In the lounge, well-cushioned sofas and armchairs surround coffee tables, and a cosy fireplace provides some welcome warmth during the chillier months of the year!
+In the lounge, well-cushioned sofas and armchairs surround coffee tables, and a cozy fireplace provides some welcome warmth during the chillier months of the year!
 There are a few books too, and guests can also do a little reading in the lodge’s library, which has a television and some wildlife DVDs too.
 The dining area has a pleasant informal feel, and it forms part of an interactive kitchen so you can chat with the kitchen staff while they prepare delicious meals!
 Alternatively, private dining can be arranged.
 A decent assortment of drinks is available from the bar.
-The children’s play centre offers some games and interactive activities, and everyone can enjoy a refreshing dip in the shared swimming pool!
+The children’s play center offers some games and interactive activities, and everyone can enjoy a refreshing dip in the shared swimming pool!
 The pool is set within a generously proportioned deck, where sunloungers are positioned in the shade.